Skip to main content

 }

-2. Override the parent class's MessageContent(byte[] data) constructor to parse the custom message content.
+2. Override the parent class's MessageContent(byte[] data) constructor to parse custom message content.

-/** Create MyMyTextContent(byte[] data) constructor with byte[] for parsing message content. */
+/** Constructor MyMyTextContent(byte[] data) for parsing message content from byte[]. */

 public MyTextContent(byte[] data) {